 \[ \begin{align} c = \frac{\omega}{k}\leq\frac{\Delta x}{\Delta t}\Leftrightarrow\omega\Delta t\leq k\Delta x \end{align} \]

-the estimate continues
+the following estimate further follows

 \[ \begin{align} U\frac{\Delta t}{\Delta x}\leq U\frac{\Delta t\sin\left(k\Delta x\right)}{\Delta x\sin\left(\omega\Delta t\right)}\leq 1. \end{align} \]

-This equation is called Courant-Friedrichs-Lewy criterion (CFL criterion).
+This equation is called the Courant-Friedrichs-Lewy criterion (CFL criterion).
 One defines the Courant number or CFL number $c$ by

 \[ \begin{align} c\coloneqq\frac{U\Delta t}{\Delta x}. \end{align} \]